venugoapalreddy/biztalk-docs/biztalk/core/how-to-configure-the-start-orchestration-shape.md

  The **Start Orchestration** shape is the only shape in which you can reverse the polarity on a port being passed as a parameter—for example a *uses* port (send port) can be passed in to an invoked orchestration, but the invoked orchestration can treat it as an *implements* port (receive port).
 Note that this can only be done with ports that use direct binding.

- The **Start Orchestration** shape can also be used to call an orchestration that is referenced in another project.
+ The <strong>Start Orchestration</strong> shape can also be used to call an orchestration that is referenced in another project.
 This allows for reuse of common orchestration workflow patterns across BizTalk projects.
-For the referenced orchestration to be callable, ensure that the **Type Modifier** property for the called orchestration is set to **Public**.
-To set the **Type Modifier** property for an orchestration to **Public**, open the orchestration in Microsoft [!INCLUDE[btsVStudioNoVersion](../includes/btsvstudionoversion-md.md)], click the green start shape at the top of the orchestration to display the **Orchestration Properties** dialog and set the **Type Modifier** property to **Public**.
-The default value for **Type Modifier** is **Private**.
+For the referenced orchestration to be callable, ensure that the <strong>Type Modifier</strong> property for the called orchestration is set to <strong>Public</strong>.
+To set the <strong>Type Modifier</strong> property for an orchestration to <strong>Public</strong>, open the orchestration in Microsoft [!INCLUDE [btsVStudioNoVersion](../includes/btsvstudionoversion-md.md)], click the green start shape at the top of the orchestration to display the <strong>Orchestration Properties</strong> dialog and set the <strong>Type Modifier</strong> property to <strong>Public</strong>.
+The default value for <strong>Type Modifier</strong> is <strong>Private</strong>.

  For an example of how to use **Start Orchestration** shape, download the SDK sample "Implementing Scatter and Gather Pattern" from [http://go.microsoft.com/fwlink/?LinkId=73703](http://go.microsoft.com/fwlink/?LinkId=73703).

 ### To configure a Start Orchestration shape

 1. Using the **Orchestration Selection** drop-down list box, select an orchestration from the list.

 2. Using the **Orchestration Parameters** grid control, specify arguments to pass to the orchestration—as specified in the **Orchestration Selection** drop-down list box—that is started.
 You specify these arguments in the cells of the Variable column, one variable per cell, by typing the name of a variable or clicking a variable from a drop-down list in a cell.

 3. To configure the **Start Orchestration** shape according to the service and arguments that you specified in the dialog box, click **OK**.
 To close the **Start Orchestration Configuration** dialog box without making any changes to the **Start Orchestration** shape, click **Cancel**.

    > [!CAUTION]
-    >  [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] does not support recursive orchestrations.
+   >  [!INCLUDE [btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] does not support recursive orchestrations.
 If Orchestration A calls or starts Orchestration B, then Orchestration B cannot call or start Orchestration A directly, nor can it call or start any orchestration that directly or indirectly calls Orchestration A.

 ## Orchestration Selection drop-down list box
  Click the Down arrow in the drop-down list box to view available orchestrations and select one.
 This list contains all the orchestrations that can be started from the current orchestration, including referenced assemblies.